 Some of them were occupied until recently by people who have since moved on.
 Others were occupied by elderly residents who unfortunately passed away.

-The islands in each group are characterised by different cultures and architectural styles.
+The culture and architecture of the different Greek islands differ so much.
 It is certainly not the case that once you have been to one Greek island, you have been to them all.

 For instance, the Ionian islands are known for their distinct stone houses and villages.
-Meanwhile, any mention of the Cyclades conjures up that classic postcard image of Greece – a little white house with a blue roof and blue shutters.
+Meanwhile, the Cyclades are known for their whitewashed houses with blue domed roofs, windows, fixtures, and fittings.

 Many of Greece’s 6000 islands are uninhabited.
 However, some are so small in size and circumference that it wouldn’t really be possible for anyone to live on them anyway.